harmel3056/holbertonschool-higher_level_programming/python-everything_is_object/29-mutable_immutable.md

 ### Small Integer Caching and Pre-allocation

 Python pre-allocates small integers as an optimization.
 When CPython starts, it creates integer objects for commonly used values and reuses them throughout the program's lifetime.
+This is controlled by two constants:

+- **`NSMALLNEGINTS`** = 5 (integers from -5 to -1)
+- **`NSMALLPOSINTS`** = 257 (integers from 0 to 256)

-Specifically, integers in the range -5 to 256 are pre-created and always refer to the same object in memory.
-It uses this specific range because these are the most commonly used integers in typical programs (loop counters, array indices, small calculations, etc.), so this optimisation is effective for a large number of programs.
+This means integers in the range **-5 to 256** are pre-created and always refer to the same object in memory.

+**Why these specific values?** These are statistically the most commonly used integers in typical programs (loop counters, array indices, small calculations, etc.), making this optimization highly effective.

 **Example:**
 ```python